drdzz/newspaper-scraper/README.md

 This script was done to learn Python and scraping, don't take it too seriously.
 I just had a simple idea that I let grow ending up like this.

+The guardian and ElPeriodico dont work anymore i guess, they change the tags from time to time, I put more effort into LaVanguardia.

 ## Description
 --------------
 This script will take all links of news in lavanguardia, el periodico and the